coxej/extra_credit_project/README.md

 Dockerfile3:
   I tried to alter what I did in Dockerfile2 and do some additional setup for the tomcat.
 It would also say it started the server but it would not actually work.

+An additional idea I was trying was to end the Dockerfile before the command 'mysql -uroot -p ...' and inject the rest of the commands through a java program that would run upon docker start.
+This, however, yielded the same problem with failing to be able to connect to the local mysql server.